 Tuesday, September 17, 2013 at 6:27 AM

-The shooting rampage at the Navy Yard in Washington, DC this morning was no exception – complete with wall-to-wall coverage, 99 percent of which was peddling misinformation and stoking fear, and hourly law-enforcement/political press conferences, 98 percent of which was informing the public that, “we have nothing further to add.”
-Not to mention the looping of eyewitness accounts that did little more than create fodder for idle media speculation … and police wild-goose chases.
+The shooting rampage at the Navy Yard in Washington, DC this morning is a case in point — complete with wall-to-wall coverage, 99 percent of which is peddling misinformation and stoking fear, and hourly law-enforcement/political press conferences, 98 percent of which is informing the public that, “we have nothing further to add.”
+Not to mention the looping of eyewitness accounts, which do little more than create fodder for idle media speculation … and police wild-goose chases.

 Meanwhile, the only relevant facts are that a gunman made it into a building at the Navy Yard, where he shot 12 people – who were like sitting ducks - before the police killed him in a shootout.
 Early reports were that he had two accomplices, which, true to form, were later corrected with more speculation about one accomplice who remains at large.

 But chances are very good that the shooter will turn out to have been a “lone wolf” – with mental problems or an incomprehensible grudge against the Navy.